March 15 – June 9

 How to Participate

 There are many ways to join Birdathon and make a difference for wildlife.
-You can:

 A minimum raise of $45 per participant is requested, unless otherwise indicated.